 Sr Crisis Specialist, Psych

-Senior Crisis Specialists assist in the training and mentoring of staff including support in interviewing, training, and on-site support.
+Senior Crisis Specialists assist in the onboarding and maintenance of staff including support in interviewing, training, documenting, and disciplinary conversations.

 Other duties as assigned

 Crisis Specialist track their day by logging info learned on patient’s likes, dislikes, coping skills and best approaches in supporting the patients.
 Documentation is stored in Box so that it can be reviewed by team members and management each day.